jeffreycwitt/hn202/docs/islam-emergence.md

 ---
-title: '7: Development of Islam'
+title: 'Origins and Development of Islam'
 layout: lecture
-description: "Development of Islam"
+description: "Origins and Development of Islam"
 readings: ""
-published: true
+published: false
-date: 2023-02-07
+date: 2024-02-06
 nav_order: 7
 ---